 Some of the most common examples of AI appear in computer and video games.

-Gaming and computing were entwined not long after the invention of the first computers in the 1940s.
+Gaming and computing were entwined not long after the invention of the first computers in the s.
 Early programmers demonstrated the capabilities of early computers by writing programs that could play simple board games against a human player.

 In board games, players take turns to advance toward the game's goal according to the game rules.
 On their turn, the objective of any player, human or computer, is to maximize their chance of winning.